Things to do in Montréal this July 2026

 July festivals and unmissable events

 Join the fun of Montréal’s famed summer festival season this month.
-Throughout the city, car-free pedestrian streets (like the PlazaPalooza on Plaza Saint-Hubert and À l’ouest de la Dame! in Little Burgundy) are the place to be for outdoor festivals, dining, shopping and socializing.
-Keep your eye out for gourmet food trucks, too, especially at the First Fridays gathering at the Olympic Stadium every first Friday of the month!
+Throughout the city, car-free pedestrian streets are the place to be for outdoor festivals, dining, shopping and socializing.
+Keep your eye out for gourmet food trucks, too, especially at the First Fridays gathering at the Olympic Stadium every first Friday of the month,

 On July 1, celebrate Canada Day in Montréal with family activities, music, food and fireworks in the Old Port of Montréal.

-The world-famous Festival International de Jazz de Montréal features nearly 1,000 concerts this year (it’s 45th edition!) by musicians from around the world, on outdoor and indoor stages, with dozens of free events until July 5.
+The world-famous Festival International de Jazz de Montréalfeatures nearly 1,000 concerts this year (it’s 45th edition!) by musicians from around the world, on outdoor and indoor stages, with dozens of free events until July 4.

-Expect the unexpected at circus festival MONTRÉAL COMPLÈTEMENT CiRQUE from July 3 to 13, featuring local and international circus shows of all kinds, with outdoor performances throughout the city.
+Expect the unexpected at circus festival MONTRÉAL COMPLÈTEMENT CiRQUE from July 2 to 12, featuring local and international circus shows of all kinds, with outdoor performances throughout the city.
+And you can’t say “circus” in Montréal without mentioning the Cirque du Soleil’s latest show in the bog top on the Old Port of Montréal, ECHO.
+Let the amazement wash over you.

-Dance to the beat of Festival International Nuits d’Afrique from July 8 to 20, with dozens of incredible indoor shows and free stages right downtown.
-And a must for genre film fans, the Fantasia International Film Festival comes to big screens in the city from July 13 to August 3, 2025.
+Dance to the beat of Festival International Nuits d’Afrique from July 7 to 19, currently celebrating its 40th anniversary!
+Dozens of incredible indoor shows and free stages await right downtown.
+And a must for genre film fans, the Fantasia International Film Festival turns 30 this year, and comes to big screens in the city from July 16 to August 2.

-On July 19, think neon!
-Don your brightest outfit, your canoe or kayak, and enjoy Lock & Paddle, a free day of paddling to celebrate the 200th anniversary of the Lachine Canal.
-Join the fleet of colourful paddlers and experience a lockage, plus lota of music and laughter.
+On July 11, think neon!
+Don your brightest outfit, your canoe or kayak, and enjoy Lock & Paddle, a free day of paddling in the Lachine Canal.
+Join the fleet of colourful paddlers and experience a lockage, plus lots of music and laughter.

-Throughout July Montréal will have even more starry nights thanks to the International des Feux Loto-Québec, an international fireworks festival that lights up the sky from the Six Flags amusement park, La Ronde until July 31.
+Throughout July Montréal will have even more starry nights thanks to the International des Feux Loto-Québec, an international fireworks festival that lights up the sky from La Ronde.
 Check out the many spots with great (free) views of the show.

 And to crown the month and walk us into August with pride, July 31 kicks off Festival Fierté Montréal, with a ton of shows, events, happenings plus a big fat parade.